JosephPB/example_module/README.md

 Ideally, all lines of code in a package should be testable, and have tests written for them.
 Therefore, whenever new functions are added to the package, or existing functions edited, corresponding tests should be added and changed accordingly to ensure maximum coverage of tests.

 The above is a very simple example for a deterministic output.
-Tests can become increaingly sophisticated, including the adding of sythetic data, sharing modules and functions between tests, and grouping similar tests into classes.
+Tests can become increasingly sophisticated, including the adding of sythetic data, sharing modules and functions between tests, and grouping similar tests into classes.
 More information on these can be found on the [pytest](https://docs.pytest.org/en/6.2.x/contents.html) webpage.

 Similarly, there is also a set of [Pytest conventions and good practices](https://docs.pytest.org/en/6.2.x/goodpractices.html) listed in the online documentation.